Latest number of positive Covid-19 tests on the Isle of Wight | Isle of Wight News from OnTheWight

-Since Tuesday 23rd November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by six.
+Since Wednesday 24th November the number of positive Coronavirus (Covid-19) tests on the Isle of Wight has increased by eight.

 Live map